mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 <table style="width: 100%">
 <tr><td style="vertical-align: top;">
-This guide does not discuss Rhino or Grasshopper APIs.
-If you would like to know how to create geometries in Rhino and Grasshopper using C#, please check out:
+This guide does not discuss C# programming language syntax or the Rhino APIs.
+If you would like to learn how to create custom scripts using C# programming language, please check:

 <a href="{{< relref "/guides/grasshopper/csharp-essentials" >}}">Essential C# Scripting for Grasshopper - by Rajaa Issa</a>
 </td><td>